Transit Support Grant

 To be eligible for transit support funds, transit agencies must:

 - Adopt and implement a zero-fare policy for all modes provided by the agency, including paratransit, for people 18 and under by Oct.
 1, 2022.
-Agencies that adopt and implement a zero-fare policy after Oct.
-1, 2022 will not receive 2022 supplemental budget funds and will be eligible for funds beginning in the 2025-2027 biennium.
+Agencies that adopt and implemented a zero-fare policy after Oct.
+1, 2022 will not receive 2023-2025 funds and will be eligible for funds beginning in the 2025-2027 biennium.

 - Certify annually that the agency has maintained its local sales tax authority for transit at or above Jan.
 1, 2022 levels.